cybergarage/uecho-py/doc/controller_overview.md

 ### 4. Creating Request Message

-To control the found objects, create the control message using `uecho::Message` as the following.
+To control the found objects, create the request message using `uecho::Message` as the following.

 ```
 from uecho import Message, Property, ESV